Data Product |

 The accelerated growth of digitalisation has resulted in a consequent increase in online fraud, identity fraud being one of the most commonly committed frauds today.
-Identity frauds increased by 44% in 2019 and haven’t gone down since then.
+Identity fraud increased by 44% in 2019 and hasn’t gone down since then.
 The scope of online operations for businesses is fast-growing due to the increase in the use of digital platforms and technologies by their customers and competitors, pushing businesses to transform digitally.
 With more businesses going digital at an unprecedented pace, there needs to be a parallel focus on fraud detection and prevention as well.

 Such frauds may have been avoided previously by simple observation of discrepancies in the data collected from traditional sources of information.
 However, with growing digitalisation, online frauds have become a lot more sophisticated and difficult to detect especially for businesses that are new to the digitally transformed way of operations.
 The new-age way of detecting and preventing online fraud needs to be based on the observation of real-time information of customers that can further be analysed by data intelligence to flag possible fraudulent discrepancies.